 Indian gooseberry is also just as effective in treating dizziness.
 Similar to the workings of lemon for dizziness, this vitamin C-rich fruit also helps increase fluid retention by the body.
 Being a good source of vitamin A as well, Indian gooseberries also help boost immunity and blood circulation to various parts of the body including the brain, thus curing dizziness and instability.

 Take 2 Indian Gooseberries and de-seed them.
 Grind them into a fine paste and add this to a cup of warm water.
 Add 2 teaspoons of coriander seeds to this concoction and leave it to stand overnight.
 Strain and drink on an empty stomach first thing in the morning.
-Repeat this process every day for the symptoms to
+Repeat this process every day for the symptoms to vanish completely.

 6. Strawberries And Yogurt